Honeywell WiFi 7-Day Programmable Review

 Our Analysis and Test Results

 Honeywell has been in the thermostat business for well over 60 years, with their most recognizable and iconic round T-86 model introduced in 1953.
 Having moved away from the round aesthetic, the 7-Day programmable follows the rectangular style that has become more commonplace, with the addition of remote connectivity.
-This product is bare-bones, performing well where it counts the most and is the best model to select for those on a budget, earning it our Best Buy award.
+This product is bare-bones, performing well where it counts the most, and is one of the best models to select for those on a budget.

 Ease of Use

-This product gives you the option of setting each day to a different schedule, hence the 7-day in its name, with a wake, leave, return, and sleep temperature.
+This product allows you to set each day to a different schedule; hence the 7-day in its name, with a wake, leave, return, and sleep temperature.
 One feature we liked is that this device will start adjusting the temperature early, to ensure it is at the desired temperature when scheduled.

 Changing the current temperature is easy enough, up arrow for warmer, down for cooler, which will also hold this new temperature until the next point in the schedule.
 Pressing the "Hold" button will indefinitely maintain this new temperature.